Check out our list of the best antivirus software.

 There’s a good reason why serious developers charge for their antivirus software.
 Free solutions are simply not up to snuff when it comes to smartphone security, with eight of 21 popular free apps failing to register even a basic malware threat.

 Just as hackers are changing their malware plans to include fewer variants, they’re also switching to higher-value targets.
-Overall, ransomware attacks have declined 20% during this period, but the fact that they now usually target businesses makes them potentially even more dangerous.
-This makes sense; companies are either more likely to pay a large ransom or they hold data sensitive enough to be of value to hackers.
+Overall, ransomware attacks continued to rise during this period, but the fact that they now usually target businesses makes them potentially even more dangerous.
+This makes sense; companies are more likely to pay a large ransom, and the data they hold is more likely to be valuable to hackers.

-Over the past two years, the number of ransomware attacks has nearly doubled.
-What used to be a very rare occurrence compared to other types of malware is now affecting millions of devices every month.
-Virus statistics for 2018 show that we’ve reached the highest ransomware infection rate in history, while analysts predict that this number will continue to rise dramatically.
+What used to be a rare occurrence compared to other types of malware is now affecting millions of devices every month.
+Virus statistics show that we’ve reached the highest ransomware infection rate in history, while analysts predict that this number will continue to rise dramatically.

 28. Ransomware accounts for nearly one in 10 malware infections in Thailand.

-Thailand might be an amazing place to visit on your vacation, but remember to bring some good antivirus software for your devices (along with sunscreen and a Hawaiian shirt, of course).
+Thailand might be a fantastic place to visit on your vacation, but remember to bring some good antivirus software for your devices (along with sunscreen and a Hawaiian shirt, of course).
 The country is often targeted by hackers; ransomware accounts for 9.57% of all malware infections in Thailand.
-Iran and the United Arab Emirates also have a big ransomware problem – 8.5% of malware infections in those countries are ransomware.
+The United Arab Emirates and Iran have a serious ransomware problem, too – approximately 8.5% of malware infections in those countries are ransomware.

-29. Four companies are hit by a ransomware attack every minute in 2019.
+29. Four companies are hit by a ransomware attack every minute.

 How severe are the current malware threats?
-Analysts say a business falls under an attack every 14 seconds in 2019.
+Analysts say a business fell under an attack every 11 seconds in 2020.
 Hackers are using ransomware for their corporate attacks more than ever, either stealing data so they can sell it on the black market or extorting money from their victims.

-31. The United States was the most-popular target for mobile ransomware attacks in 2018.
+31. Kazakhstan was the most popular target for mobile ransomware attacks in 2020.

-As for the mobile ransomware infection rate, the US was at the top of the leaderboard in 2018.
-In its malware statistics report, Kaspersky Lab found that 1.42% of monitored devices in the US were targeted by mobile ransomware in 2018.
+As for the mobile ransomware infection rate, the US isn’t at the top of the leaderboard anymore.
+In its malware statistics report, Kaspersky Lab found that 0.1% of monitored devices in the US were targeted by mobile ransomware in 2020, while 0.41% of Kazakhstan mobile users fell victim to ransomware.

 32. The infamous WannaCry ransomware program earned $143,000 in Bitcoin payments in 2017.